-To install important updates like Windows Vista Service Pack 2 (SP2), you need to have enough free disk space on your computer (though much of that space will be reclaimed after the installation).
-If your hard disk is getting full, you need to free up disk space to install SP2.
+To install important updates like Windows 7 Service Pack 1 (SP1) or Windows Server 2008 R2 SP1, you need to have enough free disk space on your computer (though much of that space will be reclaimed after the installation).
+If your hard disk is getting full, you need to free up disk space to install the service pack.

 Click the hard disk you want to check.